arduino/arduino-cslt/README.md

 For example, running `./arduino-cslt compile -b arduino:samd:mkrwifi1010 sketch/sketch.ino` should produce a library with the following structure, in the current working directory:
 ```
-libsketch/
+sketch-dist/
-├── examples
+├── libsketch
-│   └── sketch
+│   ├── extras
-│       └── sketch.ino  <-- the actual sketch we are going to compile with the arduino-cli later
+│   │   └── result.json
-├── extras
+│   ├── library.properties
-│   └── result.json
+│   └── src
-├── library.properties
+│       ├── cortex-m0plus
-└── src
+│       │   └── libsketch.a
-    ├── cortex-m0plus
+│       └── libsketch.h
-    │   └── libsketch.a
+└── sketch
-    └── libsketch.h
+    └── sketch.ino  <-- the actual sketch we are going to compile with the arduino-cli later
 ```

 This is an example execution: